-- 17.1 The transitional policy was approved through Chair's action by the Group Leadership Team in September 2023 and supersedes all previous documentation. - 17.2 The operation of this policy will be kept under review by the Executive Principal.
+- 17.1 The transitional policy was approved through Chair's action by the Group Leadership Team in September 2024 and supersedes all previous documentation. - 17.2 The operation of this policy will be kept under review by the Executive Principal.
 It may be reviewed and varied from time to time by the Safeguarding & Prevent Board. - 17.3 This policy has been equality impact assessed to ensure that it does not adversely affect staff/student/others.

-Date Approved: September 2023
+Date Approved: September 2024

-Approved by: Chair's action on behalf of the Group Leadership Team
+Approved by: Group Leadership Team

-Implementation Date: September 2023
+Implementation Date: September 2024

-Date for Review: September 2024
+Date for Review: September 2025